 The CNC shield in this kit has the RAMPS 1.4 board design, originally designed as a part of the RepRap project.

-Thus this kit can be called as a budget Arduino CNC 4 axis controller.
+Thus this kit can be called a budget Arduino CNC 4 axis controller.

-This kit does not have an offline controller in it, however you can buy a GRBL compatible remote separately and use with this.
+This kit does not have an offline controller in it, however, you can buy a GRBL compatible remote separately and use it with this.

-The kit also comes with brackets, mechanical switch end-stops, cable, and 4 aluminum heat sinks along with the various screws.
+The kit also comes with brackets, mechanical switch end-stops, cable, and four aluminum heat sinks.